barr-code/CV/README.md

 ### About Me
 ___________________
 Originally from Delaware in the USA, I moved to London in September to complete a 12-week coding bootcamp at [Makers Academy](http://www.makersacademy.com).
-From there, I moved to Dublin, where I am currently working as a software developer at [Popdeem](http://www.popdeem.com).
+From there, I moved to Dublin, where I worked as a software developer at [Popdeem](http://www.popdeem.com).
+Now I'm back in the USA, working at [Ardian Group](http://www.ardiangroup.com).

-When I'm not coding
-(which these days is not often), you can find me watching Netflix, reading fantasy/fiction, or traipsing through the countryside taking photos.
+When I'm not coding, you can find me watching Netflix, reading fantasy/fiction, or traipsing through the countryside taking photos.

 ### Skills
 ___________________
-**Practices:** TDD, BDD, Agile, Pair Programming, SOLID Design, Version Control with Git
+**Practices:** TDD, BDD, OOP, Pair Programming, SOLID Design, Version Control with Git

 **Languages:** Ruby, JavaScript, CoffeeScript, HTML, CSS